ringlej/ptxdist/doc/user_manual.rst

 Adapting Platform Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some parts of the project are platform specific (in contrast to the
+Some parts of the |ptxdistBSPName| project are platform specific (in contrast to the
 userland configuration that could be shared between platforms).
 We now
 want to change the used Linux kernel of our current platform.
 It comes
-with a default linux-3.0 and we want to change it to a more recent
+with a default linux-3.19 and we want to change it to a more recent
-linux-3.7.
+linux-4.0.

 To do so, we run: